klanchman/homebridge-logi-circle-controls/README.md

 Controls the camera's on/off state.
 When the switch is on, the camera is on.
 When the switch is off, the camera is off.

-Please note that it seems Logitech does not _actually_ prevent the camera from being viewed when this switch is off, at least via HomeKit.
-Refer to [issue #8](https://github.com/klanchman/homebridge-logi-circle-controls/issues/8).

 #### `ledPower` Switch

 Controls the LED ring power.
 When the switch is off, the LED ring is off.
 When the switch is on, the LED ring is on.